-- CLIA's Waste Management Policy prohibits the discharge of untreated sewage at sea, anytime, anywhere, around the globe. - CLIA Cruise Lines must process all sewage through treatment systems that meet or exceed international requirements prior to discharge. - All new ships currently on order will be fitted with Advanced Wastewater Treatment Systems that are more advanced than many of the wastewater treatment plants used by coastal municipalities in the U.S. Ships that sail the Baltic Sea and Alaskan waters meet an even higher waste water standard.
-In fact, CLIA Cruise Lines have agreed to discharge sewage ashore where port reception facilities are available under a 'no special fee' arrangement when operating in the Baltic.
+- CLIA's Waste Management Policy prohibits the discharge of untreated sewage at sea, anytime, anywhere, around the globe. - CLIA Cruise Lines must process all sewage through treatment systems that meet or exceed international requirements prior to discharge. - All new ships are fitted with Advanced Wastewater Treatment Systems that are more advanced than most, if not all, of the wastewater treatment plants used by coastal municipalities in the U.S. Ships that sail the Baltic Sea and Alaskan waters meet an even higher waste water standard.
+In fact, CLIA Cruise Lines already comply with IMO Baltic waste water regulations set to come into force in 2021.